Indigenous Audiobook Narrators You Should Be Listening To

 Tanis Parenteau

-Tanis was born and raised in Peace River, Alberta; she is a member of the Métis Nation of Alberta from Region VI and is of Plains Cree descent.
+Tanis was born and raised in Peace River, Alberta.
+She is a member of the Métis Nation of Alberta from Region VI and is of Plains Cree descent.
 Outside of narrating audiobooks, Tanis is an actor on both the stage and television, as well as the founder and owner of the production company TDEP Productions.

-Kinsale Hueston
+Kinsale Drake

 Race to the Sun